JunYuHuang/INFO4235-Project/README.md

 This is a mobile app that lets users explore anime titles and build their anime list with optional notes.

+## Features

+- View basic information on an anime title retrieved from the MyAnimeList database
+- Search the MyAnimeList database for anime titles based on textual keywords
+- Add and remove an anime title to and from a user’s list respectively
+- Write and edit notes to an existing anime on a user’s list
+- Clear or delete all of the user’s local data
+- Store the user’s list and notes in persistent data storage via SQLite
+- View basic information about the developers on the About page or screen

 ## Technologies Used

 - Axios